Personal Effectiveness - or Taking Ownership

 The more you do that tips you into panic, the less resilient you will be, so develop an awareness of what depletes your resilience so that you can manage and balance it.
 Also develop an awareness of where and when you are resilient.
 Is there anything you can learn from your resilient areas that would transfer and help you build it where it is lower?
 What level of challenge is good for you?

-This article from Mindtools provides more information about what resilience is and how to develop it.
+This article from Mindtools on resilience provides more information about what resilience is and how to develop it.

 More information, concepts and tools on resilience